Skewlock/Skewlock/README.md

 ### Hi there 👋

 - ⚡ I'm a C/C++ developper.
 I also know Python, Java, JavaScript, LUA, x86 and ARM assembly.
-- 🔭 I'm currently working on a Virtual Machine that aim to emulate my own architecture.
+- 🔭 I'm currently working on a Virtual Machine that aim to emulate my own custom architecture.
 Of course since it's a custom architecture I had to make my own assembler as well.
 You can check everything [here](https://github.com/Skewlock/EvaLanguage).

 - 💬 Enough useless information, go check my VM and feel free to ask me anything or talk to me.
 Even better let's code together ?
 - 📫 How to reach me: using my [email](mailto:mathias.couriol@pm.me)